Learn cPanel

 Please note that if you only input the subdomain and move to fill the address of the record, cPanel will automatically add the domain which you have selected in the name of the record.

-Add CNAME Type of DNS record
+How to Add the "cNAME" Type of DNS record

 cPanel will then prompt a new dialog box in which you will have to configure your brand new CNAME record.
 The values you will have to input are: